apache/flink/docs/config.md

 the TaskManager's machine has (e.g., equal to the number of cores, or half the number of cores).
 [More about task slots](config.html#configuring-taskmanager-processing-slots).

-- `parallelization.degree.default`: The default degree of parallelism to use for programs that have no degree of parallelism specified.
+- `parallelism.default`: The default parallelism to use for programs that have no parallelism specified.
 (DEFAULT: 1).
 For setups that have no concurrent jobs running, setting this value to NumTaskManagers * NumSlotsPerTaskManager will cause the system to use all available execution resources for the program's execution.